lucques/conjin/src/modules-shared/print-mode/README.md

 ## How to support this module
 If a template supports this module, it should:
 - Render some sort of toggle-button
+- CSS: Provide distinction:
+    - "normal-mode" (non-print-mode), there is usually
+        - `screen.scss`
+        - `print.scss`.
+    - When print mode is on, it may make sense to provide:
+        - `print-mode-screen.scss`
+        - `print-mode-print.scss` (this one is usually the same as `print.scss`)
 - Make sure the DOM is prepared as follows:
     - DOM should have this form:
     ```html